Upper Middle Bogan: Filming locations

 The town house featured as Margaret Denyar's house in Upper Middle Bogan is located at Summerhill Road in Brighton East, Victoria.
 It is used to shoot both interior and exterior scenes for the series.
 The house was sold for $1,905,000 at an auction held on 24 May 2014.

-The house featured as the Wheeler's House is located at 61 Saratoga Crescent in Keilor Downs, Victoria, which can be confirmed by comparing the opening scenes with Google maps earth view (see solar panels on neighbor's house).
-Amber's new house is at Copernicus Way.
-The Driving Office scenes were filmed in Gisborne, Victoria, as were the motel scenes.

-The scenes with the dragster are shot at the Calder Park Raceway.

 Episodes

 International broadcasts

-In the United States the show is titled Bess of Both Worlds and began streaming from 4 March 2015 on the subscription video-on-demand service Hulu.
-In New Zealand, the show airs Thursday nights at 10:00 pm on TV One.
+In the United States, the show was retitled Bess of Both Worlds when it began streaming on the subscription video-on-demand service Hulu in 2015.
+The series has since streamed under its original title on Prime Video in the U.S. In New Zealand, the show airs Thursday nights at 10:00 pm on TV One.
 Episodes are available weekly to stream through TVNZ's Watch Now service.

+As of late 2024, Upper Middle Bogan was being streamed internationally by Netflix, including in the United States and the United Kingdom.

+Currently available to view in UK on ITVx.